Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Lower Bounds

 In Case~(a), we are done.
-Thus we focus on Case~(b) and assume that such a chain of messages $\mathcal{C}$ exists.
-By Lemma~\ref{lem:graph_props}, graph $G$ has a girth of at least $k+5$, and thus the shortest path connecting $v_*$ to $v'$ (or $u$) that does not use the edge $\set{u,v_*}$ must have a length of at least $k+3$.
+Thus we focus on Case~(b) and assume that such a chain $\mathcal{C}$ exists.
+By Fact~\ref{lem:graph_props}, graph $G$ has a girth of at least $k+5$, and thus the shortest path connecting $v_*$ to $v'$ (or $u$ itself) that does not use the edge $\set{u,v_*}$ must have a length of at least $k+3$.
 Recalling that the $\nih$ algorithm $\mathcal{B}$ terminates in at most $k+2$ rounds, implies that $\mathcal{C}$ must traverse $\set{u,v_*}$, which completes the proof. \end{proof}

+Next, we show that if a neighbor $u$ with a given ID $x$ sends a message to $v_*$, then some message is sent over this edge in all configurations where $u$ has ID $x$.
+See Figure~\ref{fig:kt1_lb_proof} for an example.

 \begin{lemma} Consider a configuration $\rho$ and suppose a neighbor $u$ with ID $x$ sends a message to $v_*$ in configuration $G[\rho]$.
 Then, for any configuration $\rho'$, where $u$ has ID $x$, it holds that some message is sent over $\set{u,v_*}$ in $G[\rho']$. \end{lemma} \begin{proof} We will show that $u$ has the same state in every round in both $G[\rho]$ and $G[\rho']$, as this implies that it will also send a message to $v_*$ in both executions.